 Considering applying to Rice University's PhD in Art History?
 Please pay particular attention to the following application instructions and frequent inquiries below, as well as the program eligibility and application requirements listed in the sections below.
-Please contact Anna Julia for assistance with admissions, or with questions regarding progress to degree, registration, or financial issues.
+Inquiries regarding the application process should be directed to Humanities Graduate Admissions: email@example.com.

 Candidates who hold a Bachelor’s degree, or who will complete a Bachelor’s degree by the start of the admission term, are eligible to apply.
 Many, but not all, of our applicants also have a Master’s degree in Art History or a related field.
 Please note that program requirements are identical for those entering with Bachelor’s and Master’s degrees.

 Applicants with previous degrees in majors other than Art History are eligible to apply, although a substantial background in art history/visual studies is recommended.

 In general, applicants should have a 3.0 (B) grade point average, or the equivalent, in their undergraduate work.
 There are no minimum requirements for GRE scores.

 All of the following materials must be submitted by the application deadline to be considered for admission:

 APPLICATION FORM & FEE: Applications for Fall 2020 are now open at https://gradadmissions.rice.edu/apply/.
 Applications will be accepted until 11:59pm EST, December 15, 2019.
 Applicants will be prompted to pay an $85 non-refundable application fee once the application is submitted.

 UNOFFICIAL TRANSCRIPTS: Unofficial transcripts from previous colleges and universities.
 The department will review unofficial transcripts during the admissions process; official transcripts will be required after acceptance into the graduate program.

 OFFICIAL TEST SCORES: